 Description of intervention(s) / exposure

-The purpose of this feasibility study is to inform future study design and add to the body of evidence regarding occupational therapy interventions within intensive care.
-The study is divided into 2 parts: part 1 aims to investigate the feasibility of an enhanced functional occupational therapy intervention program in a medical / surgical intensive care unit.
+The study is divided into 2 parts: part 1 aims to investigate the feasibility of early functional occupational-based therapy in a medical / surgical intensive care unit.
 Part 2 aims to explore the perceptions of participants and his/her significant others in relation to therapy completion.
 Both parts of the study are carried out concurrently.

 Part 1: